Frequently Asked Questions

 What can Hypnosis cure?

 Hypnosis, per se, is not a cure.
-It is rather to be considered a “tool” that may be used in therapy, the treatment of any problem of a medical nature must be supervised by a physician.
-We do not, in fact, deal with problems of a medical nature without a doctor’s referral, and then only under his/her supervision.
+It is rather to be considered a tool that may be used in therapy.
+The treatment of any problem of a medical nature must be supervised by a physician.
+We do not, in fact, deal with problems of a medical nature without a doctor's referral, and then only under his/her supervision.